Who We Are

 Jennifer Hughes is CITYterm’s Spanish Teacher.
 A native of Chile, she has enjoyed teaching Spanish, French, and Italian at public and independent schools for seventeen years.
 This will be Jennifer’s third year teaching at CITYterm.
 Jennifer's passion for languages began at a young age, studying English in grade school, French in middle school, and Italian in college in Italy.
 She also studied in France and Switzerland.
 Her three children are bilingual.
 She enjoys assisting foreign students, riding her bicycle, and walking her sweet dog, Princess.

-This will be Jason’s tenth year as a member of the faculty and residential team.
+This will be Jason’s eleventh year as a member of the faculty and residential team.
 He lives in the dorm with his wife, Mary Ryan.
 Jason attended Concord Academy and is a CITYterm alumnus (Fall 2000).
 Jason earned a B.A. studying history at Davidson College and spent semesters abroad at the University of Edinburgh, and the University of Cape Town.
 After graduation, he joined Teach For America and was placed at the Sisulu-Walker Charter School of Harlem.
 Jason spent two years teaching elementary school while also earning a M.S. in Education from Bank Street College of Education.
 Jason also has earned a M.S. in Environmental Policy and Sustainability Management from the New School for Public Engagement.

 Phone: (914) 479-6652

 Erik Johnke is the Associate Director of Studies at CITYterm.
 In addition, he teaches Math and is part of the Urban Core faculty.
-Erik has been a member of the CITYterm faculty for the past thirteen years.
+Erik has been a member of the CITYterm faculty for the past fourteen years.
 He received a B.A. from Haverford College and completed an MFA in Creative Writing from Goddard College.
 He served as both the Math and Theater Department Chairs at The Solebury School, and taught at The Pennington School and at Friends School in New Jersey.
 Additionally, Erik has written about a dozen plays and musicals.
 His musicals “God’s Country” and “Play Like a Winner” were performed at the New York Musical Theater Festival.